-He chuckles, "But Abed's not here," just as Annie continues loudly, "And anyway, I play Geneva.
-I do a mean British accent, listen," she coughs a little and sets her chin high, fisting the air jauntily, "'ello mate!"
+"But Abed's not here," he chuckles, just as Annie continues loudly, "And anyway, I play Geneva.
+I do a mean British accent, listen."
+She coughs a little and sets her chin high, fisting the air jauntily. "'Ello mate!"

-Jeff rolls his head to one side.
 "Everyone knows Dick Van Dyke had the worst cockney accent ever.
 I don't need to have seen the movie to know that."